Witiko/scm-at-arqmath3/README.md

 ## Tasks

 - Implement [reviewer feedback][24] to the paper.
-    - Italicize dataset names and maybe capitalize 'Text' in them for clarity
-    - dataset naming confusion: is the dataset Tangent-L or Text+Tangent-L?
-    - (pg 2) have you updated to the ARQMath-3 dataset?
     - (pg 3) version/date of mathtuple code (new version likely with different defaults and bug fixes was just released)
     - (pg 4) should specify how many epochs you used for your system and maybe final loss value
     - (pg 6) says 177 topics for ARQMath-1 and 2, but was 77+71=148 evaluated Task 1 topics